-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-To be held on June 2, 2016
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To be held on June 14, 2017

-NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Shareholders (the "Annual Meeting") of Penn National Gaming, Inc. (the "Company"), a Pennsylvania corporation, will be held on Thursday, June 2, 2016, at 10 a.m., local time, at the offices of Ballard Spahr LLP, 1735 Market Street, 51st Floor, Philadelphia, PA 19103 for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2017 Annual Meeting of Shareholders (the "Annual Meeting") of Penn National Gaming, Inc. (the "Company"), a Pennsylvania corporation, will be held on Wednesday, June 14, 2017, at 10 a.m., local time, at the offices of Ballard Spahr LLP, 1735 Market Street, 51st Floor, Philadelphia, PA 19103 for the following purposes:

-- 1. To elect two Class II directors to serve until the 2019 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified; - 2.
-To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the 2016 fiscal year; - 3.
-To hold an advisory vote to approve the compensation paid to the Company's named executive officers; and - 4.
+- 1. To elect three Class III directors to serve until the 2020 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified; - 2.
+To ratify the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the 2017 fiscal year; - 3.
+To hold an advisory vote to approve the compensation paid to the Company's named executive officers; - 4.
+To hold an advisory vote on the frequency of the shareholder advisory vote to approve compensation paid to the Company's named executive officers; and - 5.
 To consider and transact such other business as may properly come before the Annual Meeting.

-Only shareholders of record at the close of business on April 1, 2016 are entitled to notice of, and to vote at, the Annual Meeting and any postponement or adjournment thereof.
+Only shareholders of record at the close of business on April 7, 2017 are entitled to notice of, and to vote at, the Annual Meeting and any postponement or adjournment thereof.

-On April 19, 2016, we began mailing to certain shareholders a Notice Regarding the Availability of Proxy Materials for the 2016 Annual Meeting of Shareholders to be held on June 2, 2016 (the "Notice") containing instructions on how to access this proxy statement and our annual report and how to vote online.
+On April 25, 2017, we began mailing to certain shareholders a Notice Regarding the Availability of Proxy Materials for the 2017 Annual Meeting of Shareholders to be held on June 14, 2017 (the "Notice") containing instructions on how to access this proxy statement and our annual report and how to vote online.
 The notice of annual meeting, proxy statement and annual report are available at www.proxyvote.com.